Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Experiments

-\textbf{Evaluation Details.} We evaluate the proposed CogAlign framework on a comprehensive test suite comprising a total of 4,779 endoscopic samples across five distinct datasets.
+\textbf{Evaluation Details.} We evaluate CogAlign on a comprehensive test suite comprising a total of 4,779 endoscopic samples across five distinct datasets.
 These benchmarks include CrohnIPI \cite{vallee2020crohnipi}, GastroVision \cite{jha2023gastrovision}, HyperKvasir \cite{borgli2020hyperkvasir}, Kvasir-Capsule \cite{smedsrud2021kvasir}, and The SEE-AI Project \cite{yokote2024small}.
-Notably, The SEE-AI Project presents a significantly higher diagnostic challenge as it contains 235 multi-label samples, requiring the model to identify co-occurring pathologies simultaneously rather than outputting a single class.
-Following standard protocols for gastrointestinal disease recognition, we report accuracy as the primary evaluation metric.
-For the multi-label cases within the SEE-AI dataset, we employ a strict accuracy standard where a prediction is considered correct only if it exactly matches the complete set of ground truth pathologies.
+Notably, The SEE-AI Project presents a significantly higher diagnostic challenge as it contains 235 multi-label samples, requiring the model to identify co-occurring pathologies simultaneously.
+We report accuracy as the primary evaluation metric.
+For the multi-label cases, we employ a strict accuracy standard where a prediction is considered correct only if it exactly matches the complete set of ground truth pathologies.